AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ## Pre-requisites

 * You have completed the [Introduction to Adobe Experience Platform course](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2020.1) on Experience League and are familiar with Platform capabilities
-* You have access to an account provisioned with Adobe Experience Platform (or a Platform-based application such as Real-time CDP or Journey Optimizer) and Data Collection (formerly Launch).
+* You have access to an account provisioned with Adobe Experience Platform (or a Platform-based application such as Real-Time CDP or Journey Optimizer) and Data Collection (formerly Launch).
 * You are a System Administrator of that account or can have one [configure user permissions](configure-permissions.md) for you.

 ## Using this tutorial